IBM Cloud Docs

 High availability

 The Red Hat OpenShift VMs are deployed with DRS rules to ensure that they are on physically separate hosts.
-If a host must be replaced or redeployed, you must adjust the preconfigured DRS rules before you proceed.
+If a host must be replaced or redeployed, you must adjust the preconfigured DRS rules.

 Red Hat subscriptions